Kim Henkel

 Kim David Henkel (born January 19, 1946) is an American screenwriter, director, producer, and actor.
-He is best known as the co-writer of Tobe Hooper's horror film The Texas Chain Saw Massacre.
+He is best known for co-writing the horror film The Texas Chain Saw Massacre with Tobe Hooper.

 Early life

 Henkel was born in Virginia and grew up in several small towns in South Texas.
 He began his university studies at the University of Texas at Austin in 1964 majoring in English.
 He graduated in 1969.
 Mutual friends introduced Henkel to Tobe Hooper and Henkel acted in Hooper's first feature film, Eggshells (1969).

 Career

 Henkel and Hooper co-wrote the original The Texas Chain Saw Massacre screenplay.
 Henkel both wrote and directed a sequel, Texas Chainsaw Massacre: The Next Generation (1995).
 He also wrote and co-produced the Eagle Pennell classic Last Night at the Alamo (1983) as well as the adaptation for Hooper's Eaten Alive (1977).